Investigating texture six zero lepton mass matrices: Majorana Neutrinos

 Coming to the degenerate scenarios of Majorana neutrinos characterized by either $m_{\nu_1} \lesssim m_{\nu_2} \sim m_{\nu_3} \sim 0.1~\rm{eV}$ or $m_{\nu_3} \sim m_{\nu_1} \lesssim m_{\nu_2} \sim 0.1~\rm{eV}$ corresponding to normal hierarchy and inverted hierarchy respectively, one can easily infer from Figures (1a) and (1c) that degenerate scenario is also ruled out.
 This can be understood by noting that around 0.1\rm{eV} the limits obtained by assuming normal hierarchy and inverted hierarchy have no overlap with experimental limits of $\theta_{12}$ and $\theta_{23}$.

 The viability of rest of the 143 combinations can similarly be checked for normal hierarchy, inverted hierarchy and for degenerate Majorana neutrinos.
-For normal hierarchy, we find that in category 1, there are 12 viable combinations.
-Numerical results corresponding to one such parallel combination $ {\rm I}_a{\rm I}_a$ are given in the first row of Table (2).
-The spectrum of neutrino masses shows that neutrinos are following normal hierarchy.
+For normal hierarchy, we find that in Category (1), there are 12 viable combinations.
+Numerical results corresponding to one such parallel combination, labelled as $ {\rm I}_a{\rm I}_a$, where both $M_l$ and $M_{\nu D}$ are of type $ {\rm I}_a$, are given in the first row of Table (\ref{at6}).
+The spectrum of neutrino masses shows that neutrinos are following strict normal hierarchy.
 Further, $\theta_{12}$ and $\theta_{13}$ are spanning their full experimental range, however the obtained range of $\theta_{23}$ is just below its maximal value.
 One finds that $\theta_{23}$ is sensitive to variations in the mass squared differences, however it is not possible to obtain a higher value for $\theta_{23}$ even when the ranges of $\Delta m_{12}^{2}$ and $\Delta m_{23}^{2}$ are extended further.

-Apart from mixing angles, we have also calculated the Jarlskog's rephasing invariant in the leptonic sector $J_{l}$, Dirac like CP violating phase $\delta_{l}$ and effective neutrino mass $\langle m_{ee} \rangle $ related to neutrinoless double beta decay $\beta \beta_{0 \nu}$.
-The parameter $J_{l}$ has been calculated by using the expression \be J_l = {\rm Im}[U_{23} U^{*}_{33} U_{22} U^{*}_{32}], \ee where $U_{23}$, $U_{33}$, $U_{22}$ and $U_{32}$ are the elements of mixing matrix U given in equation (\ref{mixreal}).
+Apart from mixing angles, we have also calculated the Jarlskog's rephasing invariant in the leptonic sector $J_{l}$ and Dirac like CP violating phase $\delta_{l}$ and effective neutrino mass $\langle m_{ee} \rangle $ related to neutrinoless double beta decay $\beta \beta_{0 \nu}$.
+The parameter $J_{l}$ has been calculated by using the expression \be J_l = Im[U_{23} U^{*}_{33} U_{22} U^{*}_{32}], \ee where $U_{23}$, $U_{33}$, $U_{22}$ and $U_{32}$ are the elements of mixing matrix U given in Equation (\ref{mixreal}).

-The Dirac like CP violating phase $\delta_{l}$ can be determined from \be J_l = s_{12}s_{23}s_{13}c_{12}c_{23}c^{2}_{13}{\rm sin} \delta_{l}, \ee where $s_{12}$, $s_{13}$ and $s_{23}$ are sines of mixing angles $\theta_{12}$, $\theta_{13}$ and $\theta_{23}$.
+The Dirac like CP violating phase $\delta_{l}$ can be determined from \be J_l = s_{12}s_{23}s_{13}c_{12}c_{23}c^{2}_{13}{\rm sin} \delta_{l} \ee where $s_{12}$, $s_{13}$ and $s_{23}$ are sines of mixing angles $\theta_{12}$, $\theta_{13}$ and $\theta_{23}$.